Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 This is a delicious easy to make recipe consisting of breaded and fried chicken cutlets that are topped off with a delicious tomato or Pomodoro sauce and then covered in cheese and baked in the oven until melted.
 It makes for a great Italian recipe to impress your family or guests with and is the ultimate comfort food.

-My SWAG (scientific wild a$$ guess) tells me that the eggplant was traded for chicken because egg plant likes to grow in warmer weather and if you’re living in the Northwest, chances of getting some ripe in season eggplant probably isn’t too high.
+My SWAG (scientific wild a$$ guess) tells me that the eggplant was traded for chicken because eggplant likes to grow in warmer weather and if you’re living in the Northwest, chances of getting some ripe in-season eggplant probably aren’t too high.

 Chicken parmesan and chicken parmigiana is the exact same recipe.
 Parmigiani is the Italian word for the American adopted word, “Parmesan cheese.”
 I suppose when you say Parmigiani it makes it more authentic, right?